Research - Laboratory/Non-Laboratory, Staff/Administrative

 2 years experience in the specialty or a related area required.

 Acceptable completion of the JHH or BMC credentialing process is required within two weeks of start date.

-***JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
+JHU Equivalency Formula: Related 18 graduate degree credits may substitute for some experience.
 Additional related experience may substitute for required education on the same basis.
-For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job
+For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.

 The successful candidate(s) for this position will be subject to a pre-employment background check.